DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/09-21 Simple Passive Spells.md

 - Secondary Attack Power
 - Secondary Attack Cast Speed

+## Misc.
+Possible Effects

+- An Overshield that hurts enemies / explodes if the player would take damage (Ref)

 ## List of Gameplay Events to React to
 ### Area/Floor-Based
 - Starting an area/floor